Which to Hire: Full-time Employee vs. Independent Contractor

 GATE

-Which is better to hire: Independent Contractor, Temp or Full-Time Employee?
+Which is Better to Hire: Independent Contractor, Temp or Full-Time Employee?

 - Works for a single employer

-- The Employer dictates and controls work performed
+- The employer dictates and controls work performed

 - The employer determines the hours and location of work

-- Is on payroll
+- Is included on the payroll

 - Entitled to company and legal benefits of a W-2 employee

-Temporary Employee
+Temporary employee

 - May be hired directly or retained through a third-party intermediary such as a staffing agency